Augmentation varieties and disk potentials I: Regularization

 Suppose $\eta_v(z) \neq 0$.
 Choose a $(J_\Gamma,j)$-antilinear map from $T_z S$ to $T_{u(z)} X$ pairing non-trivially with $\eta_v(z)$, which we may take to be of the form $K_\Gamma (z) \d_z u j(z)$ for some $K_\Gamma(z)$ since the second component of $\d_z u$ is non-vanishing.
 Using a cutoff function, we obtain a one-form $K_\Gamma \d u j$ that pairs non-trivially with $\eta_v$, which is a contradiction.
 Thus $\eta_v$ vanishes.

-The case of components mapping to fibers in the neck piece, that is, to the images of Reeb chords or orbits, requires special consideration and is typically the hardest part of the transversality argument in symplectic field theory.
+.1in {\em Step 3: The one-form vanishes on trivial cylinders an strips. } The case of components mapping to fibers in the neck piece, that is, to the images of Reeb chords or orbits, requires special consideration and is typically the hardest part of the transversality argument in symplectic field theory.
 Thus for the purposes of this paragraph we assume $X = \R \times Z$ and is equipped with a projection $p: X \to Y$.
 Any disk $u_v: S_v \to X$ contained in a fiber is by assumption a punctured disk bounding

 Here the number of punctures is at least two, so that if the number of punctures is equal to two then the component $u_v$ is a trivial cylinder.
 The linearized operator $D_{u_v}$ is a direct sum